-- (a) artificial nutrition and hydration,

-- (b) cardiac resuscitation,

 - (c) mechanical respiration,

 - (d) antibiotics,

 - (e) pain medicine, etc.

 It is especially important to be specific about artificial nutrition and hydration (tube feeding) since many statutes differ significantly with respect to this issue.
 You may also want to authorize the issuance of a DNR (Do Not Resuscitate) Order by your physician.
 Avoid using terms such as "heroic measures" or "extraordinary treatments."